Mazur's main conjecture at Eisenstein primes: Introduction

 where the subscript {\rm tors} denotes the $\Lambda^-_{K}$-torsion submodule. \end{conj}

 The first general result towards Conjecture~\ref{conj:PR} for Eisenstein primes $p$ was obtained in \cite{eisenstein}.
-Namely, it was shown (see [\emph{op.\,cit.}, Cor.~D]) that Perrin-Riou's main conjecture holds for Eisenstein primes $p$ under the additional hypotheses that that $\phi\vert_{G_p}\neq 1,\omega$, and that
+Namely, it was shown that Perrin-Riou's main conjecture holds for Eisenstein primes $p$ under the additional hypotheses that that $\phi\vert_{G_p}\neq 1,\omega$, and that

-In particular, hypothesis (\ref{eq:intro-Sel})---which was harmless for the arithmetic applications in rank $\leq 1$ studied in \cite{eisenstein}, but becomes a serious restriction in an attempt to prove Mazur's main conjecture building on a proof of Conjecture~\ref{conj:PR}---was imposed to account for the inability of the methods in [\emph{op.\,cit.}, \S{3}] to control certain error terms appearing at height one primes of $\Lambda_K^-$ approaching the augmentation ideal $\mathfrak{P}_0=(\gamma^- -1)\subset \Lambda_K^-$.
+In particular, hypothesis (\ref{eq:intro-Sel}), which obviously excludes elliptic curves with ${\rm rank}_\Z E(\Q)\geq 2$, was imposed to account for the inability of the methods in [\emph{op.\,cit.}, \S{3}] to control certain error terms appearing at height one primes of $\Lambda_K^-$ approaching the augmentation ideal $\mathfrak{P}_0\subset \Lambda_K^-$.

-A key technical innovation in this paper is the development of a Kolyvagin system argument allowing us to prove the ``upper bound'' divisibility predicted by Conjecture~\ref{conj:PR} also at height one primes of $\Lambda_K^-$ near $\mathfrak{P}_0$, including $\mathfrak{P}_0$ itself.
-The new arguments (contained in Sect.~\ref{sec:anticyc}) complement those developed in \cite[\S{3}]{eisenstein}, and put together they yield the following result.
+A key technical innovation in this paper is the proof of a Kolyvagin system argument for the Selmer group of $E/K$ twisted by characters of $\Gamma_K^-$ arbitrarily close to $1$ yielding the ``upper bound'' divisibility in Conjecture~\ref{conj:PR} after localization at height one primes of $\Lambda_K^-$ approaching $\mathfrak{P}_0$.
+Together with complementary results obtained in \cite{eisenstein}, this argument yields the following.